memolog/grunt-sass-convert/README.md

 ### Options

-see sass-convert --help to see the other options
+`sass-convert --help` to see the other options

 #### options.from
 Type: `String`